Fresh Lemon Iced Tea

-Make the perfect glass of refreshing lemon iced tea at home with 5 ingredients, including black tea and fresh lemon juice.
+Make the perfect glass of refreshing lemon iced tea at home with 5 ingredients.
+Get brewing tips from a Tea Sommelier so the tea is never bitter.

 Lemon Iced Tea being poured into clear glass.

-To prevent the tea from tasting bitter, the black tea needs to be steeped at the right water temperature for no more than 5 minutes.
+The method I used to make this drink is to brew black tea in hot water, then cool it down.
+To prevent the tea from tasting bitter, I make sure the black tea is steeped at the right water temperature for no more than 5 minutes.
+(I always add the steep time and water temperature in all my recipes.)

 • Black tea is brewed hot and made into a tea concentrate so that the tea will cool down quickly.